 - Stop reporting IT metrics – No one outside of IT cares about the number of contacts to the IT service desk or availability statistics.
 Instead, report business metrics, and how IT contributed to those metrics.
 For example, a business-focused way to report availability could be to report that IT provided system availability that helped the business produce over 10,000 widgets last month.
 Perhaps report how IT contributes to business-delivered value by reporting on IT cost per sale.

 The systems and technologies of today will be the legacy systems and technologies of tomorrow.
 Therefore, IT has to always have an eye on the technology horizon because it won’t see what’s coming if it’s always looking inward.

 Business is always evolving.
 Technology is always evolving.
 Therefore, IT must invest in research and development.
 But how?
 Here are four ways:

-- Continual Improvement – Leverage methodologies like Kaizen to get good at getting better.
+- Continual Improvement – Leverage methodologies like Kaizen to ITIL to get good at getting better.

 - Innovate – Seek out innovative uses of existing technologies.
 Often business challenges can be solved through an innovative use of technology already in-place.

 - Be responsive – Develop and implement practices, such as Agile/Scrum, that enable the business to quickly respond to market changes.